 From 10:00 p.m. until 1:00 a.m. automobile traffic will be light in most areas.
 However, the course will be open to cars.
 Riders will need to show caution and obey all traffic markers and signals.
 Here are a few other tips for a safe OwL Ride:

-- Ride slower and more cautiously than you would by daylight.
+Ride slower and more cautiously than you would in the daylight.

 Darkness tends to impair depth perception and the hazards will be more difficult to see.

 Follow the instructions of the Omaha Police and any Owl Ride course marshals.

 Ride in the same direction as the automobile traffic.